 Cécile Da Costa is a French-Portuguese singer, performer and choreographer.

-In 2020 Roselyne was presented within the frames of Czech Dance Platform.
+- In 2020 Roselyne was presented within the frames of Czech Dance Platform and became a part of a movie The Theatre Night at Plum Yard.

 Theme, Concept and Choreography: Cécile Da Costa